Tax

 Have you been issued a tax return and have no idea where to start?
-Full Spectrum relieves your headache by doing your returns for you.
-We've outlined the different categories of tax for which we can prepare returns here.
+Full Spectrum tax advice relieves your headache by doing your returns for you.
+We’ve outlined the different categories of tax for which we can prepare tax returns here:

-Given our experience in the industry, we can tell you that completing a tax return is not a simple task.
+Given our experience in the industry, we can tell you that completing a personal tax return is not a simple task.
 You should not underestimate it.
-Again, the law stipulates that you complete your tax return correctly and honestly.
-Failure to submit a correct, honest return may result in set fines, with penalties for tax underpayments of up to 100% of the underpayment.
+Again, the law stipulates that you complete your personal tax return correctly and honestly.
+Failure to submit a correct, honest return may result in set fines, with penalties for tax underpayments of up to 200% of the underpayment.
+Our tax and accounting services can help you avoid this.

 The most common cases in which you might owe tax include: